BearWithAFez/Labo-Linux-Server/Checkpoint-1.md

 The client has the same user and password, but that isnt as important to change in this excersize, as this is server focused, not client.

 Also my machine did not have nano installed.
-As I am personally more familiar with nano, I installed it using `yum install nano`.
+As I am personally more familiar with nano, I installed it using `sudo yum install nano`.

 ### Network configuration (1.2.1)